Our club was officially organized in 1935 after originating as part of the Women’s Club in 1929.

 In 2006 we initiated an effort to encourage the beautification of Bay Village.
 The club donated and maintains three large permanent planters on Dover Center Road across from the Post Office.
 We also donated two permanent planters surrounding Memorial markers in the city.
 Two years later the club erected “Welcome” signs featuring planters filled with colorful annuals and foliage at the crossroads entering Bay Village.

-In 2014 the club sponsored the Blue Star Memorial plaque which now stands in the Rose Garden on Cahoon Road.
+In 2014 the club sponsored the Blue Star memorial plaque which now stands in the Rose Garden on Cahoon Road.
 In addition we have donated signs for various city locations such as the Dwyer Center and Cahoon Park.
-Trees, shrubs, and other plants have been placed in a number of locations at schools and public buildings in memory of our deceased members.
+Tres, shrubs and other plants have been placed in a number of locations at schools and public buildings in memory of our decreased members.